 In 1990's & early 2000's we also hosted Iranian refugees, various asylum seekers and people with no shelter.
-Sadly this ministry had to come to a halt as new national safeguarding rules came into play, as we were unable to vouch for the background of many of our guests.
+Sadly this ministry had to come to a halt as new national safeguarding rules came into play, as we were unable to vouch for the background many of our guests.
 Another factor was the deteriorating condition of some of the upstairs rooms.
-The planning blight that haunted us from the beginning meant that serious refurbishment was sorely needed.
+The planning that haunted blight us from the beginning that meant serious refurbishment was sorely needed.